The Division of General Obstetrics and Gynecology – or Generalist Division – is the oldest Division in the Department of Obstetrics and Gynecology.

 Like our colleagues, we are dedicated to providing accessible, quality health care to women.
 We are committed to educating medical students and residents – as well as our patients.
 And, we are devoted to identifying effective treatment options through clinical and basic research.

-With clinical practices in both the UT Southwestern Health System and the Parkland Health & Hospital System, the Generalist Division reaches women across all socioeconomic strata and ethnicity – underscoring our fundamental belief that both private and public clinical service can and must be done well.
+With clinical practices in both UT Southwestern University Hospitals and Clinics and the Parkland Health & Hospital System, the Generalist Division reaches women across all socioeconomic strata and ethnicity – underscoring our fundamental belief that both private and public clinical service can and must be done well.